Physical Arab teams prove they are no pushovers against heavyweights at Asian Cup

 However, Iraq were even effective without the ball, dismantling Japan’s possession game with several tackles while they frustrated the Samurai Blue and resorted to tactical fouls to upset their rhythm.

-"We analysed before the game and knew how Iraq would play at the start, they did play very aggressively.
-Unfortunately we couldn't handle it, I know we need to do more," Japan coach Hajime Moriyasu said.
+“We knew how Iraq would play... they did play very aggressively.
+Unfortunately, we couldn’t handle it,” Japan coach Hajime Moriyasu said.

 Iraq coach Jesus Casas became a national hero after they claimed their first victory over Japan in 42 years and the Spaniard said he was proud of the players he picked for the tournament.